-Victoria Memorial is memorial at Kolkata in memory of Late Queen Victoria (1819–1901) of England.
+Victoria Memorial is memorial building at Kolkata, in memory of Late Queen Victoria (1819–1901) of England.

-Victoria Memorial museum was designed by the great Architect William Emerson.
+The museum which is a memorial to Queen Victoria, was designed by the great Architect William Emerson.
 Emerson was the president of the Royal Institute of British Architects.
-The funding was a collective effort of individuals of the British Raj in India, erstwhile Princely states of India and the British government.
+The funding was a collective effort by the individuals of the British Raj in India, erstwhile Princely states of India and the British government.

 How Do I Go to Victoria Memorial Museum alias Victoria Memorial Hall?